jamesdmorgan/mac-dev-playbook/README.md

   4. Run the command `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
   5. Run `ansible-playbook main.yml -i inventory -u [username] -U [username] --ask-sudo-pass` from the same directory as this README file (substitute `[username]` for your macOS account username).
 Enter your account password when prompted.

-My [dotfiles](https://github.com/geerlingguy/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.
+My [dotfiles](https://github.com/jamesdmorgan/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.

 Finally, there are a few other preferences and settings added on for various apps and services.

-## Future additions

-### Things that still need to be done manually

-It's my hope that I can get the rest of these things wrapped up into Ansible playbooks soon, but for now, these steps need to be completed manually (assuming you already have Xcode and Ansible installed, and have run this playbook).

-  1. Set JJG-Term as the default Terminal theme (it's installed, but not set as default automatically).
-  3. Install all the Mac App Store Apps (see below).
-  4. Install all the apps that aren't yet in this setup (see below).
-  5. Remap Caps Lock to Escape (keycode 53), using [Seil](https://pqrs.org/osx/karabiner/seil.html.en).
-  6. Set trackpad tracking rate.
-  7. Set mouse tracking rate.
-  8. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).

 ### Applications/packages to be added: